 Komodo National Park

-The ranger will take you on a walk around the National Park and explain the terrain as well as answer all your questions about these impressive reptiles.
-You will also be advised not to go to the toilet alone, never to look a dragon in the eye and if you are a woman on your monthly cycle you must take extra caution as the dragons are very sensitive to the smell of blood (crazy, hey!?)
+The ranger will take you on a walk around the National Park and explain the terrain.
+You will be advised not to go to the toilet alone and never to look a dragon in the eye.
+Suddenly it becomes very real!

 For more of my visit to Indonesia, visit the Indonesia archives.